vesterheim/vesterheim.github.io/events/request-speaker/index.md

 #### What's New at Vesterheim
 {: .subtitle }

-Steve Grinna or Steve Johnson <br />
+Stephanie Johnson or Steve Johnson <br />
 There are always exciting things happening at Vesterheim Norwegian-American Museum.
 Find out the latest news about exhibitions, events, and other programs.

 #### Involve Me and I’ll Understand:  Engaging Youth at Vesterheim Museum